-Table 15.
-Mean (\pm SD) relative weight (W_r) of juvenile White Sturgeon by brood year class captured in the Lower Columbia River during the 2013, 2014, 2015, and 2016 stock assessments.
+Table 16.
+Mean (\pm SD) relative weight (W_r) of juvenile White Sturgeon by brood year class captured in the Lower Columbia River during the 2013 through 2017 stock assessments.
 Year class of hatchery origin fish was determined by external mark of removed lateral scutes and PIT tag.
 Individuals with no PIT tag administered by the hatchery or lateral scutes removed were considered wild fish as a product of natural reproduction and of unknown age.